-Please fill in the booking form at the bottom of this page in good time before 20th October.
+Please fill in the booking form at the bottom of this page in good time before the booking deadline, which is 25th October.
 We advise early booking: we are sometimes over-subscribed and have had to turn people away.
 Places will be allocated on a first come, first served basis.
 We will let you know if you have a place shortly after receiving your application, and we will send your invoice a few weeks before the course takes place.

 Jessie’s Fund is able to subsidise this two-day course thanks to a grant from a charitable foundation: we can offer it for only £80 per person for both days, including lunch, coffees and teas.
 For two days of first-class training this represents exceptional value.

 If you need to cancel your booking one of your colleagues may like to take your place, in which case please inform us of the change.
-If no-one takes your place, a 100% refund will be available prior to 9th October, or a 50% refund will be given for cancellations between 9th October and 23rd October.
-We regret that we cannot refund any cancellations after 23rd October.
+If no-one takes your place, a 100% refund will be available prior to 11th October, or a 50% refund will be given for cancellations between 11th October and 25th October.
+We regret that we cannot refund any fees after 25th October.